NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/computation.rst

 Computation with the ADIOS data
 ###############################

-The core ``Oil`` object system was designed to managing the data -- lots of detail about exactly what data is there, the ability to anything to be missing, and units clearly defined with each value.
+The core ``Oil`` object system was designed for managing the data -- lots of detail about exactly what data is there, the ability for anything to be missing, and units clearly defined with each value.

 However, this makes it a bit awkward to work with if you want to do computation.

 The :py:mod:`computation` sub-package provides a number of utilities that make it easier to do computation with the data.

 The Measurement Objects
 =======================

 At the base of the entire set of data structures are py:class:`Measurement` objects.
-A `Measurment` object is used to store the actual data, along with its units, and a few utilties for unit conversion etc.
+A ``Measurement`` object is used to store the actual data, along with its units, and a few utilities for unit conversion etc.

-Features of a `Measurement` Object.
+Features of a ``Measurement`` Object.

 * Unique object type for each physical unit type, e.g. Mass, Length, etc.
 * Stores the unit of the data
-* Can store single value, as well as a range of values, or greater than or less than.
+* Can store single value, as well as a range of values, or greater than or less than a given value.
-* Supplies unit convertion to other compatible units.
+* Supplies unit conversion to other compatible units.

-.. note:: The Measurement objects use the `pynucos` pacakge for all unit defintions and conversions.
+.. note:: The ``Measurement`` objects use the ``pynucos`` package for all unit defintions and conversions.
 See: `PyNUCOS on GitHub <https://github.com/NOAA-ORR-ERD/PyNUCOS>`_ for unit types, names, etc.

 Available Measurement classes: